 1 (on a scale of 1-4).
 Taking a couple of hours to go through the user manual is highly recommended.

-Future projections of carbon stocks do NOT account for future climates.
-The tool is therefore best used to compare relative differences between scenarios, and not absolute values.
-The calculator is currently only parameterized for Oregon.
+Currently only parameterized for Oregon.
 Simulation models are not a substitute for actual measurements of carbon stores in a particular stand, landscape, or wood product pool.

 Overview & Applicability